keinpyisi/laravel-multi-tenent/README.en.md

-Here's the translation of the provided text:
+Here is the translation of your text into English:

 ---